modalitysystems/modalitysoftware-docs/twa/scan-configuration.md

 This is configured in the database table configuration.ScanDefinitions

 The definition column is not used and you are free to rename as you see appropriate.

+Changes to this configuration require a restart to take effect.